chfrank-cgn/Rancher/aks-cluster/opensearch/README.md

 ## OpenTelemetry Contributed Collector

-To collect Kubernetes metrics, we'll install the OpenTelemetry collector:
+To collect Kubernetes metrics and events, we'll install the contributed OpenTelemetry collector:

 - `30-roles.yaml` has the service account and role bindings
 - `31-config.yaml` has the configuration
 - `32-deployment.yaml` has the actual deployment

+## OpenTelemetry Collector

+To collect application traces, we'll install the regular OpenTelemetry collector:

+- `41-config.yaml` has the configuration
+- `42-deployment.yaml` has the actual deployment

 ## Syslog forwarding